chenxingqiang/jax-ml/doc/tutorial/basic/tutorial.rst

-   to project the data from a high-dimensional space down to two or three dimensions for the purpose of *visualization* (:ref:`Click here <unsupervised-learning>` to go to the Scikit-Learn unsupervised learning page).
+   to project the data from a high-dimensional space down to two or three dimensions for the purpose of *visualization* (:ref:`Click here <unsupervised-learning>` to go to the Jax-Learn unsupervised learning page).

 .. topic:: Training set and testing set